henrywu2019/BentoML/docs/source/concepts.rst

   .. code-block:: bash

-      # With BentoService name and version pair
+      # With MyModel name and version pair
       kappa run IrisClassifier:latest predict --input '[[5.1, 3.5, 1.4, 0.2]]'
       kappa run IrisClassifier:latest predict --input-file './iris_test_data.csv'

-      # With BentoService's saved path
+      # With MyModel's saved path
       kappa run $saved_path predict --input '[[5.1, 3.5, 1.4, 0.2]]'
       kappa run $saved_path predict --input-file './iris_test_data.csv'

-  Or if you have already pip-installed the BentoService, it provides a CLI command specifically for this BentoService.
-The CLI command is the same as the BentoService class name:
+  Or if you have already pip-installed the MyModel, it provides a CLI command specifically for this MyModel.
+The CLI command is the same as the MyModel class name:

   .. code-block:: bash